-Earlier this year, the UK's top medical advisor urged Sajid Javid, the Home Secretary to reclassify medical cannabis.
+Earlier this year, the UK's top medical advisor urged Sajid Javid, the Home Secretary, to reclassify medical cannabis.
 This led Javid to order a two-part review to determine whether cannabis has a place in the pharmacopeia of the nation.

-At this time, there are already a few patients who are considered high-profile cases that have received licenses to utilize cannabis including Billy Caldwell and Alfie Dingley, who both suffer from severe forms of epilepsy.
+At this time, there are a few high-profile patients who have received licenses to utilize cannabis, including Billy Caldwell and Alfie Dingley, both children who suffer from severe forms of epilepsy.
 This is a big win for the thousands of individuals across the country that will benefit from this amazing natural medicine.Posted: Thursday, July 26th, 10:09pm 3 months ago